Go to page content

 Orthodontists may prescribe dental appliances like a “face mask” or reverse chin cup.
 These must be worn full-time, except when eating, playing, or brushing teeth.

-How to Manage Malocclusions
+How to manage malocclusions

 A close-up of a young woman eating strawberry